-CLLM has a fantastic team guiding our vision and mission, comprising 10 committed Board Members with a diverse range of skills and experiences each of whom is outstanding community leader in their own right, five passionate and highly skilled part-time staff members, and our impressive regional network of more than 400 graduates who have completed our flagship Loddon Murray Community Leadership Program over the last 19 years.
+LEAD Loddon Murray has a fantastic team guiding our vision and mission, comprising 10 committed Board Members with a diverse range of skills and experiences each of whom is outstanding community leader in their own right, four passionate and highly skilled part-time staff members, and our impressive regional network of more than 440 graduates who have completed our flagship Loddon Murray Community Leadership Program over the last 20 years.

 Anita is passionate about people and empowering them to create the change they want.
-She has been running a coaching and training business called Above the Line Thinking for the past 5 years.
-Anita has a wealth of experience from many sectors.
-She is involved in the White Lion mentoring program and is also on the Board of Future Employment Opportunities.
+She has been running a coaching and training business called Above the Line Thinking for the past 7 years.
+After spending 17 years in the corporate world leading and training people to be the best communicators they could be.
+Anita decided to use her natural skills and trained as a Relationship Counsellor with the UKʼs leading relationship agency Relate, where she worked with hundreds of couples on communication and change in their relationships.
+Anita loves to mentor people informally and through various leadership programs.
 She strongly believes in creating opportunities then showing people they have what it takes to step up.
-Originally from the UK, Anita and her family have been in Bendigo for 4 years after spending the first 7 years of her Australian life in Adelaide.
+Originally from the UK, Anita and her family have been in Bendigo for 6 years after spending the first 7 years of her Australian life in Adelaide.
 Anita loves cooking and eating local ethical produce and is very grateful to the program for showing her what community really is.

 Scott McLarty (LMCLP 2010)